NajeraNet/Rails-RESTFullAPI-Udemi/README.md

     end
   ```

+# Testing API with POSTMAN

-  - Got to Postman application and test the API, choose post, set the URL 'localhost:3000/api/v1/sign_up' select body and fill the camps with the information like: "user[email], user[password], user[password_confirmation]" and hit the buttom "SEND"
+  * Got to Postman application and select choose post

+  * set the URL 'localhost:3000/api/v1/sign_up' and select body and fill the fields with the information like:
+    - user[email]

+    - user[password]

+    - user[password_confirmation]

+    * And hit SEND buttom

+  * the output should looks like:

+    ```json
+      {
+        "messages": "Signed Up successfully",
+        "is_success": true,
+        "data": {
+          "user": {
+            "id": 1,
+            "email": "user@mail.com",
+            "created_at": "20xx-xx-16T15:57:30.418Z",
+            "updated_at": "20xx-xx-16T15:57:30.418Z",
+            "authentication_token": "xxXxXXxxXxxXxxXXx"
+          }
+        }
+      }
+    ```